 The only small victory for the diet was in the “fast Weight Loss” category – where it was ranked third, tied with Atkins, Weight Watchers, and Jenny Craig.

 However, rapid weight loss does not necessarily equal healthy weight loss.
-Expert panelists said that while keto and Atkins almost guarantee short-term weight loss, “long-term adherence” to the diets “is nearly impossible.”
+Expert panelists said that while Keto and Atkins almost guarantee short-term weight loss, “long-term adherence” to the diet “is nearly impossible.”

 The Best Diets

 So if Keto is considered a dud, what was the winner?

 For the third year in a row, The Mediterranean diet received top honours for overall best diets.
 It also was awarded a winner in the easiest diet to follow, the best at preventing diabetes, and the best plant-based diet.

 This eating plan is reliant heavily on seafood, fresh produce, whole grains, nuts, and seeds.
 And what’s life without a glass or two of vino.
 Good news: wine, in moderation, is permitted in this diet.

 The recommended foods in this diet are packed with all sorts of healthy nutrients and vitamins, which are purported to protect us against disease and help reduce the risk of diabetes, among other issues.

 If the diet is combined with forgoing high-calorie processed foods and refined sugars, then weight loss is a welcome side-effect to this healthy eating plan.

 However, supporters of Keto have attacked back saying that the ranking was overly simplified, and said many people have reaped the benefits of keto for years, including weight loss and more energy.